13-Day Self-Drive Tour of the Ring Road of Iceland with the Snaefellsnes Peninsula & the Westfjords

 • More

-Along the way, you could stop at Vatnsdalsholar, a cluster of rolling hills along the mouth of Vatnsdalur valley.
+You could stop at Vatnsdalsholar, a cluster of rolling hills along the mouth of Vatnsdalur Valley.
 You’ll notice the hills come in different shapes and sizes, resulting from landslides that are common in the valley.

-If you love magic, check out the Icelandic Sorcery and Witchcraft Museum in Holmavik.
-It features two floors telling the history of sorcery in Iceland.
+If you're fascinated by magic, visit the Icelandic Sorcery and Witchcraft Museum in Holmavik.
+The museum spans two floors, showcasing the history of sorcery in Iceland through intriguing artifacts and stories.

-Once you reach Isafjordur, you’ll see some of the oldest houses in Iceland, dating back to the mid-18th century.
-As the biggest town in the Westfjords and having a coastal location, Isafjordur was a valuable fishing and trading center during the 16th century.
+Once you arrive in Isafjordur, you’ll discover some of Iceland’s oldest houses, dating back to the mid-18th century.
+The colorful Old Town is carefully preserved and reflects the town’s rich history.
+Thanks to its coastal location, Isafjordur became a vital fishing and trading center in the 16th century.
+Today, it remains the largest town in the Westfjords.

-After an eventful day of exploring, you’ll have dinner at Tjoruhusid, a highly recommended restaurant serving the best Icelandic seafood in town.
+After an eventful day of exploring, you could have dinner at one of the top restaurants in the town, like Tjoruhusid.
+This highly recommended restaurant serves the best Icelandic seafood in town.
 After dining, you’ll spend the night in the Westfjords.

 Read more